4300 N Josey Ln Suite 100 Carrollton, TX 75010

 How often should I have a dental exam and cleaning?

-Your teeth should be checked and cleaned at least twice yearly, though your dentist or dental hygienist may recommend more frequent visits.
+Your teeth should be checked and cleaned at least twice yearly.
+However, we may recommend more frequent visits.

 How can I tell if I have gingivitis or periodontitis (gum disease)?

-Four out of five people have periodontal disease and don’t know it!
+Four out of five people have gum disease and don’t know it.
 Most people are unaware of it because the disease is usually painless in the early stages.
-Unlike tooth decay, which often causes discomfort, it is possible to have periodontal disease without noticeable symptoms.
-Regular dental check-ups and periodontal examinations are important and will help detect problems.
+Unlike tooth decay, which often causes discomfort, you can have gum disease without noticeable symptoms.
+Regular dental check-ups and examinations will help detect problems.

 Brushing our teeth removes food particles, plaque, and bacteria from all tooth surfaces except between teeth.
-Unfortunately, our toothbrush can’t reach areas highly susceptible to decay and periodontal (gum) disease.
+Unfortunately, our toothbrush can’t reach areas highly prone to decay and gum disease.

 Daily flossing is the best way to clean between the teeth and under the gumline.
 Flossing not only helps clean these spaces but also disrupts plaque colonies from building up, preventing damage to the gums, teeth, and bones.